Pablo Heredia

-Pablo Nicolas Heredia (born 11 June 1990) is an Argentine-born Chilean professional footballer who plays as a goalkeeper for San Luis.
+Pablo Nicolás Heredia (born 11 June 1990) is an Argentine-Chilean. professional footballer who plays as a goalkeeper.

 Career

 Club

-Heredia began with San Martin de Río Grande, prior to joining Belgrano in 2005.
+Born in Río Grande, Argentina, Heredia began with San Martin de Río Grande, prior to joining Belgrano in 2005.
 Six years later, he was an unused substitute for games against Ferro Carril Oeste and San Martín (SJ) in the 2010–11 Primera B Nacional season which ended with the club being promoted to the Argentine Primera División.
 Five further unused sub appearances followed in 2012–13 in all competitions, prior to him making his professional debut on 16 February 2014 in an away league win over Boca Juniors at La Bombonera.
 Heredia went onto make ten appearances, including two in the 2015 Copa Sudamericana, in the next three seasons.

 In July 2016, Heredia joined Central Córdoba of Primera B Nacional on loan.
-He played twelve times throughout 2016–17, as Central Córdoba were relegated, before returning to Belgrano.
+He played twelve times throughout 2016–17, as Central Córdoba was relegated, before returning to Belgrano.
 He terminated his contract with Belgrano at the end of 2018.
 On 17 January 2019, Heredia completed a move to Chile's Unión La Calera.

+In January 2022, he signed with Unión San Felipe.

 International

-Heredia played for the Argentina U20s.
+Heredia played for the Argentina U20s in 2008, making two appearances against South Korea.

+Personal life

+Heredia holds dual Argentine-Chilean nationality, since his maternal grandfather is Chilean.

+Heredia is the cousin of the also Argentine-Chilean footballer Luis Kovacic.